hfiref0x/KDU/README.md

 GenAsIo2Unlock is a special utility used to generate "unlocking" resource which is required for working with AsIO2 driver.
 Full source of this utility included in Source\Utils\GenAsIo2Unlock.
 Compiled version located in Sources\Hamakaze\Utils\GenAsIo2Unlock.exe. **Warning this utility is set on execution at post-build-event for both Debug/Release configurations.** If you don't want to run precompiled version replace it with newly compiled from sources.
 If you remove this post-build-event newly compiled KDU will NOT BE ABLE to use AsIO2 driver (provider #13).

-# Support and Warranties
+# Disclaimer

-Using this program might render your computer into BSOD.
-Compiled binary and source code provided AS-IS in help it will be useful BUT WITHOUT WARRANTY OF ANY KIND.
+Using this program might crash your computer with BSOD.
+Compiled binary and source code provided AS-IS in hope it will be useful BUT WITHOUT WARRANTY OF ANY KIND.
+Since KDU rely on completely bugged and vulnerable drivers security of computer where it executed maybe put at risk.
+Make sure you understand what you do.

 # Third party code usage